Program Vision & Overview

 - Learn about the complex reality, from a historical, social, economic, political and religious perspective, of people of another country who struggle in poverty.

-- Humbly encounter, hear, and celebrate the stories of people from this country in their own words.
+- Humbly encounter, hear, and deeply respect the stories of people from this country in their own words.

 - Develop a sense of compassion and responsibility for those who suffer, both in the country visited and all throughout the world.